Adityaroman/Adityaroman/README.md

 ---

 ### 👨‍💻 About Me:
-- 🔭 I’m currently working on **Full-Stack Development and AI-Driven Applications**
+- 🔭 Currently working on **Full-Stack Development and AI-Driven Applications**
 - 🌱 Exploring **Cloud-Native Technologies, Machine Learning, and DevOps**
 - 👯 Open to collaborating on **Open-Source Projects, Web Apps, and Data Science Initiatives**
 - ⚡ Fun fact: *I enjoy solving complex problems, whether it’s debugging code or tackling a tricky puzzle.*